 Which seems to undo every positive thought we’ve ever had about the direction society is headed when it comes to interpersonal relationships.

-describes the terrifyingly realistic world where men/boys upset with their inability to get a girlfriend are running things; specifically in a world where having a sexbot, as was said above, will be as commonplace as “…owning a tv.”
+– describes a terrifyingly realistic world where men/boys upset with their inability to get a girlfriend are running the show; specifically in a world where having a sexbot, as was said above, will be as commonplace as “…owning a tv.”

 If sexbots are going to be as commonplace as a TV in the average home, by that rationale, they would have to exist for so much more than simple sex.
 This brings in the need for personality and conversational abilities; they will have to show-and-tell much more than the pocket pussy these boys most likely already have in their bedrooms.
 And, ultimately, it would create a need for both women and men robots that operate as such (not just women-for-sex bots).

 Which undermines their desperate premise of a woman-free future – sorry, boys.

 If something looks like us, and talks like us, and fucks like us, it is then obviously much more than a television.
 These androids, what once might have been conceived solely for mindless pleasure by sad and lonely men, will then become our companions, our friends, our neighbors, etc.

 And we will then have to discuss their rights and abilities…